Solomon-Dzokoto/Blog/Frontend/README.md

 # React + TypeScript + Vite
-#032b13
-#1e5d6c

-#206173
-#1f503d
-#8aa7b5

-this template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: